BLThunderstorm/BLThunderstorm/packages/about/README.md

 | Frontend | The frontend Nuxt server. | [BLThunderstorm/frontend](https://gitlab.com/BLThunderstorm/frontend) |
 | Backend | The backend server for the site. | [BLThunderstorm/backend](https://gitlab.com/BLThunderstorm/backend) |

+## Other projects

+We also have some other projects, usually they are created to be used in our core projects or to add new features.

+## Contributing